Development of the Old Testament canon: Septuagint

 When Jerome undertook the revision of the Old Latin translations of the Septuagint, he checked the Septuagint against the Hebrew texts that were then available.
-He broke with church tradition and translated most of the Old Testament of his Vulgate from Hebrew rather than Greek.
+He broke with the majority of Latin translations of his time and translated most of the Old Testament of his Vulgate from Hebrew rather than Greek.
 His denigration of the Septuagint text was severely criticized by Augustine, his contemporary; a flood of still less moderate criticism came from those who regarded Jerome as a forger.
 While on the one hand he argued for the superiority of the Hebrew texts in correcting the Septuagint on both philological and theological grounds, on the other, in the context of accusations of heresy against him, Jerome would acknowledge the Septuagint texts as well.

 The Eastern Orthodox Church still prefers to use the LXX as the basis for translating the Old Testament into other languages.
 The Eastern Orthodox also use LXX (Septuagint) untranslated where Greek is the liturgical language, e.g. in the Orthodox Church of Constantinople, the Church of Greece and the Cypriot Orthodox Church.
 Critical translations of the Old Testament, while using the Masoretic Text as their basis, consult the Septuagint as well as other versions in an attempt to reconstruct the meaning of the Hebrew text whenever the latter is unclear, undeniably corrupt, or ambiguous.